ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 #### 2) Run the Backend

-If you're currently in the Virtual-Assistant .... etc folder, run `cd ios-app/api`.
+Start another terminal, and leave the Ngrok one open. cd into the Virtual-Assistant ..../ios-app/api folder.
 (This might be \ instead sorry I'll double check this)

 Start the virtual environment: `env\Scripts\activate`